We take pleasure in presenting 82nd Annual Report of the Company, together with Audited

 Consolidated financial statements:

-Affairs, Government of India, the Balance Sheet, Profit & Loss Account and other documents of
+Government of India, the Balance Sheet, Profit & Loss Account and other documents of

 the subsidiary companies are not being attached with the Balance Sheet of the Company.

-the subsidiary companies and the related detailed information to any member of
+accounts of the subsidiary companies and the related detailed information to any member of

 the Company who may be interested in obtaining the same.
-The annual
+The annual accounts of

+the

-the Company include the financial results of its subsidiary
+Statements presented by the Company include the financial results of its subsidiary